doctorfree/MirrorImages/README.md

 to stdout and extract the compressed archives via that pipe.
 This results in the following disk space requirements:

+- ArtistsLandscape       5.4G
+- JavLandscape           5.0G
+- ModelsLandscape        4.7G
+- PhotographersLandscape 500M
+- ImagesLandscape        375M
 - ArtistsPortrait        5.4G
+- JavPortrait            5.0G
 - ModelsPortrait         4.7G
 - PhotographersPortrait  500M
 - TantraTutorial         387M
 - ImagesPortrait         375M

 Prior to downloading and extracting the image archives the installation script will provide a prompt allowing the installer to skip larger downloads if desired.

-All image archives are extracted into `/usr/local/MirrorCommand/pics/` and `/usr/local/MirrorCommand/movies/`
+All image archives are extracted into `/usr/local/MirrorCommand/pics-landscape/`, `/usr/local/MirrorCommand/pics-portrait/`, and `/usr/local/MirrorCommand/movies/`

 It is possible to configure your system so that those directories reside on a larger external drive if necessary.